MacintoshGarden/Website/Supported Browsers.md

 ## Classilla
 **Version**

+## HotJava
+**Version 3.0**
+Inconclusive, crashes when attempting to reach URL's.

 ## iCab
 **Version 2.99a/b**
 No major issues found.
 Loads the default theme, the 'full experience' is available.

 ## MacLynx
-Cameron Kaiser has put some impressive work in updating MacLynx, a MacOS implementation of the Lynx text-based browser.
+Cameron Kaiser has put some impressive work in updating MacLynx, a Macintosh implementation of the Lynx text-based browser.

 **Version b3**
 No issues found.